ManimCommunity/manim/docs/source/tutorials/configuration.rst

 The ManimConfig class
 *********************

-The most direct way of configuring manim is via the global ``config`` object, which is an instance of :class:`.ManimConfig`.
+The most direct way of configuring manim is through the global ``config`` object, which is an instance of :class:`.ManimConfig`.
 Each property of this class is a config option that can be accessed either with standard attribute syntax or with dict-like syntax: